the-laurel/chain-proposals/kava/Kava_Ethermint_Funding_Proposal.md

 3. Ethermint is a core piece of infrastructure that brings value to Cosmos.
 The Cosmos Community should fight to keep it open-source and well-developed.
 4. Fairly rewarding effort made to evolve Cosmos is critical to inter-chain cooperation.
 5. Upholding the values of decentralized governance in each chain is a critical requirement for any inter-chain cooperation.
 6. CosmWasm tech (developed by Confio) is in a similar position as Ethermint.
-A first example of leadership through fairness and collaboration is [Osmosis rewarding Confio with 750,000 OSMO](https://commonwealth.im/osmosis/discussion/2968-proposal-integrating-cosmwasm-into-osmosis), valued then at ~$3M, for integrating existing CosmWasm functionality into Osmosis.
+The first example of leadership through fairness and collaboration is [Osmosis rewarding Confio with 750,000 OSMO](https://commonwealth.im/osmosis/discussion/2968-proposal-integrating-cosmwasm-into-osmosis), valued then at ~$3M, for integrating existing CosmWasm functionality into Osmosis.

 ## G. Votes